microsoft/InclusivenessAnalyzer/docs/_posts/azuredevopsextension.md

 ---
 date: 2020-08-12
-title: The history of marketing
+title: Inclusiveness Analyzer Azure DevOps Extension
 categories:
-  - marketing
-author_staff_member: robin
+author_staff_member:
 ---
 The beginnings of digital marketing technology can be traced back to the 1980's, when computers became sophisticated enough to store huge volumes of customer information.
 For a brief moment, no one knew what would happen in digital marketing, but by the 90's it all became clear.